|

 CommandLayoutPolicy interface.

-is actually visible on the display, and
+If the Item is actually visible on the display, and

 this call affects the set of visible commands, the implementation should